kandolfp/ws22-ulg-python-git-docker/pages/cicd/index.md

 ```
 That simply executes some tests on the file `test.py` with the [pytest](https://docs.pytest.org/en/7.2.x/index.html) framework.

-What is actually happening in that little yml file is the as follows:
+What is actually happening in that little yml file is this:

 1. Definition of the stages to run, here only one called `test`
 1. Definition of the default Docker image to use for the stages